 (H) the name, signature, and the department certification number of the person completing the post-abatement report and the completion date of the report.

-(13) Clearance levels that are appropriate for the purposes of this section are:
+(13) Clearance levels for lead in dust that are appropriate for the purposes of this section are:

-(A) dust wipes from floors/carpets: <40µg/ft2 ;
+(A) dust wipes for floors: <10 micrograms per square foot (µg/ft2);

-(B) dust wipes on window sills: <250µg/ft 2 ; and
+(B) dust wipes for interior window sills: <100µg/ft2; and

-(C) dust wipes on window troughs (wells): <400µg/ft2 .
+(C) dust wipes for window troughs: <400µg/ft2 .

 (e) Collection and laboratory analysis of samples.
 Any paint chip, dust, or soil samples collected pursuant to the standards contained in this section shall be: